What is a "Life Extension Village"?

 The people in these villages will have access to professional advice in many areas that help improve the quality and duration of life eg diet modification, food supplements, appropriate exercise and medical interventions - eventually including high tech interventions like gene therapy etc. I intend to run continuous seminars on a wide diversity of topics both on site and via virtual communities ie LEVs on a wide area network or the Internet.
 I would also like to encourage self-organised, health-related education networking amongst the villagers.

-The Coura Rocks LEV is directly across the road from the Cowra Hospital and has many health-related professional practices within walking distance.
+The Koura Rocks LEV is directly across the road from the Cowra Hospital and has many health-related professional practices within walking distance.

 A Cautious Approach

-I will put up the first, Swiss-designed, modular, factory-built house hopefully in April - May 2017.
+I will put up the first, Swiss-designed, modular, factory-built house in 2017.
 This will allow me to get some feedback on the amount of interest there is for the concept.
 It is likely at the moment that the village will be structured as a “Community Title” project.